Measuring Your C Reactive Protein Levels:

 Best Cardiovascular Panels:

-It is very advantageous to look at CRP along with a number of other risk factors for cardiovascular disease.
-These include things like homocysteine and lipoprotein (a) as well as a basic lipid panel.
 More advanced panels will include a Vertical AutoProfile (VAP) test that looks in much more detail at the lipid subtypes as does the NMR (Nuclear Magnetic Resonance) lipid profile.

 Normal vs Pathological CRP Ranges: